Have you been wanting to really dig in and study your Bible more, but have no idea where to start?

-Here are some of the best study bibles for women specifically, as well as why you should definitely consider using one in your daily quiet time with God! 🙂
+Here are some of the best study bibles for women specifically (with real pictures!) as well as why you should definitely consider using one in your daily quiet time with God! 🙂

 *This post contains affiliate & referral links, meaning I may earn a small commission should you choose to purchase through post links.
 This is of course at no extra cost to you and helps keep the blog up and running!

 Why Do You Need A Women’s Study Bible?

 Understanding God’s Word is something we should strive for each and every day.
 A lot of times we ask God to speak to us, or answer our prayers.

 And the beautiful thing is, not only did He send His Holy Spirit to comfort, convict and guide us, but He also gave us something so special… His Word!

 We actually have a couple translations and types of Bibles in our home – some study Bibles and some non-study Bibles.

 It’s always great to read through different versions and types, because God may highlight something to you in one that you didn’t see in another.